 - Food Vendors in La Floresta (address unknown) – Next, Tony and Rosaro head to La Floresta near Old Town Quito to enjoy local street food including roast pork with fava beans, plantain, potato, and tomato salad; grilled spicy chitlin with aji chili and peanut sauce; guatita (tripe in peanut sauce over rice with an egg and cabbage on top); and empanada de pimientos with cinnamon sugar.

 - Esquina de la Rondo (address unknown) – Here, Bourdain tries some of the most unusual foods on the episode: caldo with penis meat and beef fetus soup.
 While these are more traditional dishes, they’re not as common as others in the show.
+Note: As of March 2023, this restaurant reports being “temporarily closed.”

 - Picanteria de Hueco – Before leaving Quito, Tony tries grilled cuy (guinea pig) and discusses how to position this on a New York menu.